fnasimbd/fnasimbd.github.io/_drafts/blog/map-reduce.md

 // res: 24
 {% endhighlight %}

-**Map-Reduce Input Functions and _Closures_**<br><br>As we have seen, map and reduce takes functions as input.
-An obvious question arises when the input functions access data (variables) out of their scope.
-That brings us to _closures_.
-As I said earlier, map and reduce are concepts imported from functional languages where all data are passed as parameters.
-Closure itself is a complex idea and deserves separate treatment.
-You may consult the following references: this stackoverflow [answer](https://stackoverflow.com/a/7464475/615119) for a short introduction and MDN [reference](://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) for extensive treatment.
-{: .notice--info}

 Map and reduce together give an elegant abstraction for various computations over collections: it is called **map-reduce pattern**; in this pattern, a task is divided into two phases: **map phase** and **reduce phase**.
 During the map phase, the **source collection** is mapped to an **intermediate collection** and during the following reduce phase, some final **aggregate result** is computed from the intermediate collection.
 It may sound bit restrictive but in practice, map-reduce pattern is, in fact, capable of highly versatile computations.